WHO's First-Ever List Of The Dirty Dozen Superbugs

 High priority

-These are a grab bag of multidrug resistant microbes including gonorrhea, staph infections and salmonella.
+These are a grab bag of multidrug-resistant microbes including gonorrhea, staph infections and salmonella.
 "These are perhaps the bugs most likely to give you severe disease," says Tayler.
 "They spread very easily and we don't have any other way of preventing them."

 Medium